rfordevelopment/tidyfriday/README.md

 ## Useful data sources

+The Tidy Tuesday project compiled a list of very useful resources from data management to data visualization.
+We will be adding more links as we continue finding resources.

 | Link | Description |
 | --- | --- |
 | [:link:](https://docs.google.com/spreadsheets/d/1wZhPLMCHKJvwOkP4juclhjFgqIY8fQFMemwKL2c64vk/edit#gid=0) | Data is Plural collection |